Labs64/netlicensing.io/pages/student-pack.md

 ---
 layout: page
-title: "NetLicensing for GitHub Students"
+title: "Labs64 NetLicensing for GitHub Students"
 description: "A special offer for students enrolled in the GitHub Student Developer Pack"
 permalink: "/student-pack/"
 tags: